How to extend Jatha by adding new functions

 you need to define it as a method on the LispValue interface

-one or more of the implementations of LispValue
+one or more of the implementations of LispValue, such as

 value or throws an appropriate exception if the argument type(s) are not correct